palkan/logidze/README.md

 rails generate logidze:model Post --update --whitelist=title body rating
 ```

 Logidze also supports associations versioning.
-It is experimental feature, and disabled by default.
+It is an experimental feature and disabled by default.
 You can learn more
 in the [wiki](https://github.com/palkan/logidze/wiki/Associations-versioning).

 ## Troubleshooting